Skip to content

 Resolution #3: Improve your credit score

 A better credit score can increase your purchasing power and help you enjoy interest rates and better terms on credit.
-Don’t pay for expensive paid credit monitoring or credit repair services!
+Don’t pay for expensive credit monitoring or credit repair services!
 You can fix your credit yourself for free.

 You have three reports (one from each credit bureau).
 You can download all these reports for free through annualcreditreport.com.
 If you haven’t reviewed your reports recently, get all three and review them carefully.